 Blinds are a standard window shading treatment, and it’s highly likely you’ve got them in your home.
 If not, you probably know someone who does.
-While blinds are a cost-effective way to shade your windows, there are lots of different varieties to choose from.
+While blinds are a cost-effective way to shade your windows, there are lots of different types of blinds to choose from.
 This can make it a bit confusing when you’re trying to work out the best type of blind for you.

-To remove some of the confusion around the different varieties of blinds, I spoke to the team at DotcomBlinds to get the inside scoop.
-Here’s a quick guide to the different types of blinds available, and what they’re used for.
+To remove some of the confusion around the different varieties of window blinds, I spoke to the team at DotcomBlinds to get the inside scoop.
+Here’s a quick guide to the different kinds of blinds available, and what they’re used for.

 Roller blinds are very versatile.
 They can be used in any room of the house, and still work effectively and look stylish.
 Roller blinds are also a more ‘budget friendly’ blinds option, making them perfect for new homeowners or home offices.